csterritt/worker-d1-drizzle/README.md

   ```

 Also see the "Adding initial users via sqlite3" below.

+- Copy the `.dev.vars.all.template` to `.dev.vars.all` and fill in the values for your environment.

 - Start the dev server in a specific sign-up mode:

   ```bash